adamrudolf-becube/cpp-cheatsheet/README.md

 - ` = delete` : prohibiting calling (mostly used for disabling default behaviour, for example delete construction of singletons or delete the equal operator and copy constructor to prohibit copying)
     - Any use of a deleted function is ill-formed (the program will not compile).
     - You can prohibit some default behavior, for example normally you can copy a class even if you don't explicitly specify a copy constructor.
 By deleting the copy constructor you can explicitly prohibit copying.
 - `= default` : you can mark a function explicitly to use the default, compiler implemented version.
 This is redundant, same as not writing the whole thing at all.
 This just helps you to see what's happening so you don't have to know the rules by heart.
+See [Special member functions and their rules](###Special-member-functions-and-their-rules)
 - `explicit` : The explicit specifier specifies that a constructor or conversion function (since C++11) doesn't allow implicit conversions or copy-initialization. const : this pointer becomes const.
 This function cannot modify the variables.
 - `const` : the `this` pointer is const meaning the member function (method) cannot change the class members (prefer this if possible)